erc-nextflow/3D-GAN/README.txt

-	-> codes for each case to train the network using tensorflow -> codes for each case to estimate the flow using a trained model -> code 'matfileconverter.py' to conver the estimation output (.npy) into matlab files (.mat)
+	-> codes for each case to train the network using tensorflow -> codes for each case to estimate the flow using a trained model -> code 'matfileconverter.py' to conver the estimation output (.npy) into matlab files (.mat) Set the variable 'root_folder' in the last lines of the codes accordingly with the location of the folders 'models' and/or 'tfrecords'.
+   In codes for estimation, select the architecture and the checkpoint according to the files in folder 'models'.

 -> FOLDER 'channel coordinates' contains:
 	-> files 'coordX.npy', 'coordY.npy' an 'coordZ.npy'.
 These files may be useful to reconstruct the geometry of the channel.